BKinya/Android-FAQ/README.md

 For Jetpack Compose projects, I'd recommend an MVI kind of approach.
 This helps a lot with state handling.
 And you can implement MVI on top of MVVM.

-### Compose vs XML
+### Should I learn Compose or XML
 Jetpack Compose is the recommended modern UI toolkit for developing native Android UI.
 With Jetpack Compose, you build the UI faster with less code and using intuitive Kotlin APIs.

 Do you have to know XML to learn to compose?
 No. For beginners, you could get started with Compose straight away.
 But XML knowledge is good to have.
 XML is still dominant in legacy projects.
 Maintaining such projects requires one to know about XML.

-I'd advise working on some projects using XML then jump to Compose.
+I'd advise learning both.
+You'd working on some projects using XML then jump to Compose.
 Knowledge about how Views/XML work will help you appreciate the progress in Android UI development and the benefits of using Jetpack Compose in developing UI.

 ### Java or Kotlin